ArcanaFramework/frametree/docs/source/contributing.rst

 a lower "row_frequency" than 'per session'.
 For example, brain templates are sometimes calculated 'per group'.
-Additionally, data can also be stored in aggregated rows that across a plane of the grid.
+Additionally, data can also be stored in aggregated rows that across a plane of the frameset.
 These frequencies should also be added to the enum, i.e. all permutations of the base dimensions must be included and given intuitive names if possible::

-    subject = 0b011 - uniquely identified subject within in the dataset. batch = 0b110 - separate group + timepoint combinations
+    subject = 0b011 - uniquely identified subject within in the dataset. groupedvisit = 0b110 - separate group + visit combinations
-    matchedpoint = 0b101 - matched members and time-points aggregated across groups
+    matchedvisit = 0b101 - matched members and visits aggregated across groups

 Finally, for items that are singular across the whole dataset there should also be a dataset-wide member with value=0::

-    dataset = 0b000
+    constant = 0b000

 For example, if you wanted to analyse daily recordings from various weather stations you could define a 2-dimensional "Weather" data space with